 Searching for the Lethal Corner By Gary Grist RN CCP Emeritus

-In November of 1990, I was searching the medical library for new ideas pertaining to the perfusion profession.
-Having been a perfusionist since 1968, I knew all the common pertinent facts relating to cardiopulmonary physiology and extracorporeal support.
+In November of 1990, I was searching the library for some readings pertaining to the perfusion profession.
+Having been a perfusionist since 1968, I knew all the pertinent facts relating to cardiopulmonary physiology and extracorporeal support.
 But I was still troubled.
-In my early years, I quickly noticed that despite providing oxygenation and good perfusion using my cardiopulmonary bypass (CPB) pump, there were still some disturbing complications after CPB in a few patients.
-I wondered why patients had “pump head” or ARDS after surgery.
+In my early years, despite providing oxygenation and good perfusion using my cardiopulmonary bypass (CPB) pump, there were still some disturbing complications after CPB in a few patients.
+I wondered why patients had “pump head” (disturbed cognition) or acute respiratory distress syndrome (ARDS) after surgery.
 Why did some patients die of organ failure while most patients did well?
 The universal fall back explanation was that inflammatory response to the pump caused many of the complications.
 The patient’s own physiologic weaknesses contributed as well.
-Improvements in circuits, priming and technique had ameliorated many of those complications, but had not removed them entirely.
-I grudgingly accepted the inflammatory explanation for many years until ECMO came along.
+Improvements in circuits, priming, and technique have ameliorated many of those complications, but not removed them entirely.
+I grudgingly accepted the inflammatory explanation for many years until extracorporeal membrane oxygenation (ECMO) came along.

-The children’s hospital I worked for started its ECMO program in 1986.
-Most ECMO patients survived the extended exposure (many days or weeks) to an extracorporeal circuit.
+We started our ECMO program in 1986.
+Most ECMO patients survived the extended exposure to an extracorporeal circuit (many days or weeks).
 So, why didn’t the inflammatory response injure or kill them?
 It did not make sense.
-The standard explanation was that most patients could tolerate and even acclimate to the inflammatory mediators if exposed to circuits for an extended time.
-The 25% who died probably could not tolerate it for unknown reasons.
-To me that explanation sounded less like a cause and more like a rationalization.
+The standard explanation was that most patients could tolerate and even become used to the inflammatory response if exposed to circuits for an extended time.
+The 20% who died probably could not tolerate it for unknown reasons.
+That sounded more like rationalization rather than a cause for the complications.

-A further mystery was that most of the patients who died had a lethal complication not related directly to their pulmonary or cardiac disease.
+Another mystery was that most of those patients who died had a lethal complication not directly related to their pulmonary or cardiac disease.
 Brain bleeds and brain infarctions were very common as was organ failure or simply failure to improve.
 The usual explanation was that their shock and/or hypoxia before ECMO had caused the damage.
-But that did not always make sense because many patients did not experience severe hypoxia or shock before ECMO.
-They were often placed on ECMO simply because the high ventilator settings or the need for high doses of support medications were hazardous.
-Failing the ventilator and medications, others, by contrast, who were placed on ECMO emergently due to severe shock or hypoxia subsequently did well and recovered.
+However, that did not always make sense because many patients did not experience severe hypoxia or shock before ECMO.
+They were often placed on ECMO because the ventilator settings or the need for high doses of support medications were potentially hazardous.
+Other patients who were placed on ECMO emergently due to severe shock or hypoxia, failing the ventilator and medications, did well and recovered.

 The physicians that I worked with felt that each patient was different and that there was no way to predict the outcome with any certainty.
 I did not believe that.
-Human beings are complicated biologic machines, but machines nonetheless.
-And problems with machines are usually predictable.
+Human beings are complicated biological machines, but machines nonetheless.
+And problems with machines are always predictable.
 That is why preventative maintenance is performed; we know what is going to break before it breaks and why it is going to break.
+That is why, despite all our knowledge about cardiopulmonary physiology, I felt that doctors and perfusionists had missed something very important, some, as yet, unknown concepts or principles.

-Despite all the knowledge about cardiopulmonary physiology, I felt that doctors and perfusionists had missed something very important, some, as yet, unknown concept or principle.
-So as I wandered through the library’s stacks that November evening I selected a few books and journals at random, not expecting to find any new answers.
-I opened one journal to an article by Popel that discussed how oxygen was distributed at the capillary level (2).
-There were terms that were completely new to me: the oxygen pressure field, the Krogh cylinder, perfused capillary density, radial and axial oxygen vectors, and the lethal corner.
+So as I wandered through the library’s stacks that November evening I selected a few books and journals at random for some “light” reading.
+I opened one journal to an article by Popel (1) that discussed how oxygen was distributed at the capillary level.
+There were terms that were completely new to me despite my many years of studying cardiopulmonary physiology: the oxygen pressure field, the Krogh cylinder, perfused capillary density, radial and axial oxygen vectors, and the lethal corner.
 “What is this stuff?”
 I asked myself.
-So I followed the references and was introduced to August Krogh, Ferdinand Kreuzer, Dietrich Lubbers, Niels Lund and Paul Schumacker (3-8).
+So I followed the references and was introduced to Krogh, Kreuzer, Lubbers, Lund, and Schumacker (2-7).

-At that time our ECMO program was about four years old and had done about 120 patients with about 75% survival, acceptable results at the time.
+At that time our ECMO program was about four years old and had done about 120 patients with about 75% survival.
 But I was still nagged by the deaths of the 30 others.
 As I explained earlier, there was no rational explanation for the seemingly random deaths.
 Could OPFT solve the mystery?
-I was in the perfect situation to answer that question.
+I was in the perfect spot to answer this question.
 I was the chief perfusionist in an active pediatric ECMO program.
 Each child on ECMO was closely followed with every blood and physiologic test pertinent to critical care during extracorporeal support.
-And these tests were repeated at regular intervals to monitor for progress and safety.
+These tests were repeated at regular intervals to monitor progress and safety.
 All I had to do was to closely observe these tests, keeping in mind that I was trying to discern the oxygen pressure field (if it existed) and detect the lethal corner (a portent of death) if it developed.
 But where was I to start?
-Could these labs be interpreted using a new perspective?
-New perspectives are difficult to achieve unless someone else shows you how.
+What new perspective could I use?

-As I reviewed the labs on the first 120 ECMO patients, I found that patients with normal AGs during ECMO had the lowest mortality and patients with high AGs had the highest mortality.
-Of all the expired patients, half of them had high AGs while half still had normal AGs.
-So an elevated AG had good positive predictive value for death.
-But a normal AG had poor negative predictive value for survival.
+As I reviewed the labs on the first 120 ECMO patients, I found that patients with normal AGs at the beginning of ECMO had about a 90% chance of surviving.
+Of the expired patients, half of them had high AGs while half still had normal AGs.
+So, an elevated AG had good positive predictive value for death.
+However, a normal AG had poor negative predictive value for survival.
 Nonetheless, this was an important first step in discerning the oxygen pressure field and searching for the lethal corner.

-I had concluded that the elevated AG was a reflection of the conversion of a portion of the tissues (those in the lethal corner) to anaerobic oxygenation resulting in the production of organic acids like lactic acid.
-I would later find that for each milliequivalent per liter (mEq/L) that the AG was above the normal limit, mortality would increase by an additional 10%.
-For example, patients with an average AG of 10 mEq/L during ECMO had a10% mortality.
-Patients with an AG of 15 mEq/L had about 50% mortality.
-And the unfortunate patients with an average AG of 20 mEq/L had 100% mortality.
-In essence, the magnitude of the AG told me how big the lethal corner was.
+I had concluded that the elevated AG was a reflection of the conversion of tissues to anaerobic oxygenation resulting in the production of organic acids like lactic acid.
+I would later find that for each milliequivalent per liter (mEq/L) that the AG was above the upper limit of normal, mortality would increase by an additional 10%.
+Patients with normal AG value had a 10% mortality.
+Patients with an AG of 5 mEq/L above normal had a 50% mortality.
+And those unfortunate patients with an AG 10 mEq/L above normal had 100% mortality.
+In essence, the AG was telling me how big the lethal corner was.
 I would later refer to this as an ‘anoxic lethal corner’ for reasons described below.

-Despite finding this lethal corner using the AG, there was something important missing.
+Despite finding this lethal corner using the AG, there was still something important missing.
 I still had dead patients with normal AG values.
-My focus had been on studying the effects of anaerobic metabolism due to the lack of oxygen at the cellular level.
-But after being placed on ECMO, patients had all the oxygen they needed.
-Unexpectedly, the second piece of the puzzle had nothing to do with oxygenation.
+My focus had been on studying the effects of anaerobic metabolism due to the lack of oxygen.
+But the second piece of the puzzle had nothing to do with oxygenation.

 In reviewing those expired ECMO patients with normal AG values, I found that they had elevated pvCO2 values.
-This was the other puzzle piece I needed!
+This was the other puzzle piece I was looking for.
 I noticed that for every 1 mmHg that the CO2 gradient was above normal, the mortality increased by 10%.
-For example, patients with an average CO2 gradient of 7 mmHg had about 10% mortality.
-Those with a gradient of 12 mmHg had about 50% mortality.
-And those with a 17 mmHg gradient had 100% mortality.
+Patients with a CO2 gradient of 7 mmHg had about a 10% mortality and those with a 17 mmHg gradient had 100% mortality.
 This, then, was another type of lethal corner, not caused by oxygen deprivation, but by intracellular CO2 accumulation; a hypercapnic lethal corner.
-(See figure below).

-I concluded that when patients with a lethal corner were placed on ECMO and suddenly reperfused, they suffered a reperfusion injury that led to the most common lethal complications.
-I believe that when the viability index is high the enzymes that protect the cell from reperfusion injury are deactivated by the change in intracellular pH.
-If reperfusion occurs before the intracellular pH can be restored to normal the cell is susceptible to reperfusion damage.
-Some of my data was published in 2009 and 2010, 19 years after discovering August Krogh’s Oxygen Pressure Field Theory (1,10).
+I concluded that, when patients with a lethal corner were placed on ECMO and suddenly reperfused, they suffered a reperfusion injury that led to the most common lethal complications.
+Much of my data was published in 2009 and 2010, 19 years after discovering August Krogh’s Oxygen Pressure Field Theory (9, 10).
+This article does not have the scope to list the many details of what I found in my search for the lethal corner.
+Those can be seen on my web site, perfusiontheory.com.

 References Show/Hide